VidCruiter Logo

 Once the candidate has missed the time, there are a couple of options.
 You can follow up to ask if they are okay and offer them the opportunity to rebook, or send a rejection email and let them know you’re moving forward without them.

-If they genuinely were a good candidate, and you are disappointed to reject them, you can always ask if they want you to keep their resume on file for future opportunities.
-Unfortunately, eliminating someone because they’ve ghosted isn’t uncommon — move on swiftly and focus on the candidates that did show up.
+If they genuinely are a good candidate, and you are disappointed to reject them, you can always ask if they want you to keep their resume on file for future opportunities.
+Unfortunately, eliminating someone because they’ve ghosted isn’t uncommon — move on swiftly and focus on the candidates who did show up.

 You don’t need to be specific, but let the candidate know that something came up so they remain interested.
 Explain that the same person interviews every candidate to keep things fair, and they are now unavailable to interview at the original time.